topcoder-platform-templates/specification-templates/Development - General - Challenge Template.md

 Most challenges will be extensions / additions / changes to existing code, not a fresh project.
 If you are running a code challenge to change existing code you need to clearly define where the code is, what branch to use, and how to gain access to the code.

-A public Github repository is easiest, but Ragnar can be used to give access to competitors.
+A public Github repository is easiest, but [Topcoder X](https://x.topcoder.com/) can be used to give access to competitors.

 **Make sure the existing code has up-to-date documentation!  **If your existing code isn’t well documented and is hard to deploy, it will frustrate competitors and will lessen the likelihood that you’ll get a submission.
 It will also mean a lot of extra questions to answer in the challenge forum.